wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/Go/Go-Reference.md

-- [2015-An Introduction to Programming in Go【Book】](http://www.golang-book.com/): A short, concise introduction to computer programming using the language Go.
+- [2015-An Introduction to Programming in Go #Book#](http://www.golang-book.com/): A short, concise introduction to computer programming using the language Go.
 Designed by Google, Go is a general purpose programming language with modern features, clean syntax and a robust well-documented common library, making it an ideal language to learn as your first programming language.

-- [2016-Learning Go Programming【Book】](https://parg.co/b21): An insightful guide to learning the Go programming language
+- [2016-Learning Go Programming #Book#](https://parg.co/b21): An insightful guide to learning the Go programming language

 - [Golang command tutorial in Chinese.](https://github.com/hyper0x/go_command_tutorial)